Turn on more accessible mode

 Occupations that require specialised knowledge and skills in Australia have registration, licensing, professional membership or other industry requirements that must be met before you can start working.

-We do not assess qualifications for these purposes because in Australia, there are authorities responsible for these occupations.
+In Australia, there are authorities responsible for these occupations.
 Information on occupational requirements and responsible authorities can be found on the Department of Home Affairs Skilled Occupation List.
 If you have difficulty identifying the relevant authority for your occupation, contact us.

 If you have been referred to us by a professional membership body, registration body or licensing body to have your overseas qualifications assessed please see Qualification Assessment.
+Please note the department will cease to accept new applications from 20 July 2026.

 I want to work in a trade.
 How do I get my overseas qualification assessed to work in a trade?